jose0628/Project-Data-Lake-Spark/README.md

 A Music Streaming Startup would like to get insight of the users activity on their music streaming app and get data insights to improve their services .
 This project focuses on Extracting-Transforming-Loading (ETL) process and data modeling for the songs data in a star schema.

-The project is developed under AWS EMR Cluster and Apache Spark.
+The project is developed under AWS EMR Cluster and Apache Spark technologies.
 The project will allow helping as well to bring answers to business questions based on the data warehouse (i.e, most listened songs etc.).

 ## Datasets